gabada/Sprint-Challenge-Node-Express/README.md

       APIs return status codes to help clients know the results of request.
 2XX (ex.
 200(OK), 201(CREATED)) are success status codes.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+      We can use Express Routers to partition our application.
+We can import and export request handlers and routers.

 ## Project Setup